laurieroy/rails-overtime/README.md

 A company needs to document whether salaried employees worked overtime each week:

 Managers receive an email link to a list of pending OT requests.
 These will be viewed on a desktop.
-Employees will mostly receive notifications via phone so sending by text.
+Employees will mostly receive notifications via phone, so sending a reminder by text is optimal.

 Update: The company liked the MVP well enough to add more features: all employees will track all hours, so a text will be sent daily.